MartinHoldrege/SEI/README.md

 This repository includes google earth engine code (scripts with .js ending), as well as R scripts.
-Note that the 'main' branch was renamed to 'master', because I couldn't get GEE to work with the repository.
+Note that the 'main' branch was renamed to 'master', because I couldn't get GEE to work with main.
 It doesn't seem like you can (at least easily), change branches within the GEE code editor.

 To push and pull from GEE, using: